 - A. Nondestructive Examination (NDE) shall be done in accordance with the Design Basis. - B. Piping codes, if part of the Design Basis, defines the minimum required examinations and pass/fail criteria that are required. - C. Examination personnel must have the knowledge, skills, and abilities to perform the required test process adequately and safely.
 In some cases, specific training, qualification, or certification requirements will apply.
-Examination personnel shall be trained and qualified to the requirements of the COR when applicable.
-ESM Chapter 13, Welding, Joining & NDE, provides a database of qualified examiners and the specific examination methods for which they are qualified.
+Examination personnel shall be trained and qualified to the requirements of the Design Basis when applicable.
+The database associated with ESM Chapter 13, Welding, Joining & NDE, Volume 6 Welding Inspection & General NDE (WIGN), or successor document provides a list of qualified examiners and the specific examination methods for which they are qualified.